Expert Betterment Review 2020

 Betterment offers the strongest available browser encryption, secure servers, and two-factor authentication.
 Betterment runs frequent hacker checks and audits of software and systems.
 All Betterment emails are secure and address you by name.
 And all Betterment employees pass a criminal background check.

 If you’re looking for safety from price swings, that’s a different type of safety.
 All financial assets will go up and down in price.
 That’s the price you pay for an opportunity for greater long-term returns.
 Only bank money market accounts and certificates of deposits lack up and down price swings.
 But those types of investments don’t offer much long-term growth potential.

-For emergency cash or short term needs, the Smart Saver option will keep your cash relatively free from major price swings.
+For emergency cash or short term needs, the BettermentEveryday option will keep your cash relatively free from major price swings.

 Betterment Investment Funds